LAxemann/LAxemann_ReaperScripts/Various/LAx_TableTracker/ReadMe.txt

 //====================================================================================================================================================
 Known issues:
 	- The script expects each track to have a unique name.
 Having multiple tracks with the same name will very likely lead to issues and unexpected behavior.
-	- If the script deletes tracks (because they are no longer in the CSV or they were "user tracks", the nearest folders might become children.
-Re-running the script will fix this.
 	- Allowing empty track names is possible for convenience and/or one-time exports, but will likely break continuous imports.